Ship Milling Machines

 PRO TIP: Crate your freight & save some money!
 Transporting unpackaged machinery can be very costly.
 Box, crate, or palletize your freight shipment to save up to 50% or more on shipping costs.
 Need help packaging your furniture, office systems, or machinery?
 Talk to your FreightCenter Agent about professional packaging options at an additional cost.

-Shipping CNC Milling Machines
+CNC Milling Machine Shipping

 Due to CNC milling machines’ size, weight, and sophistication, special freight shipping considerations and over-size shipping will likely be required.
 FreightCenter can point you in the right direction in choosing a provider to meet those needs.